U.S. jobless claims hit 7-year low, inflation ticks up

 WASHINGTON New applications for U.S. unemployment benefits hit a seven-year low last week while consumer prices recorded their largest increase in 10 months in April, pointing to a firming economy.

-Factory activity in New York state expanded at its quickest pace in nearly four years in May, but the otherwise bright growth picture was dimmed by another report on Thursday showing a surprise slump in industrial output last month.
+The outlook was further brightened by other data on Thursday showing factory activity in New York state expanding at its quickest pace in nearly four years in May, although overall U.S. industrial output slumped in April.

-"It's still consistent with the view that the economy is going to show stronger growth in the second quarter.
-The underlying momentum is improving but it's not definitive," said Josh Feinman, chief global economist at Deutsche Asset & Wealth Management in New York.
+"It conveys the message of solid economic activity," said Anthony Karydakis, chief economic strategist at Miller Tabak in New York, speaking before the industrial production data was released.

 Initial claims for state unemployment benefits declined 24,000 to a seasonally adjusted 297,000 last week, the Labor Department said.
-It was the lowest reading since May 2007 and suggested a recent pick-up in job growth could be sustained.
+It was the lowest reading since May 2007.

 In a second report, the department said the Consumer Price Index increased 0.3 percent last month as food prices rose for a fourth consecutive month and the cost of gasoline surged.

 The combination of a strengthening jobs market and an uptick in inflation pressures should comfort the Federal Reserve as it scales back its monetary stimulus.
-However, it did not alter views the U.S. central bank will wait until at least the middle of 2015 before raising overnight interest rates from near zero.
+However, it did little to alter expectations that the U.S. central bank will wait until at least the middle of next year before raising overnight interest rates from near zero.

 The data failed to lift the spirits of U.S. stock investors, who focused on unexpectedly weaker earnings from Wal-Mart Stores Inc..
-The dollar hit an 11-week high against the euro.
-Prices for U.S. government debt rose.
+But it lifted the dollar and pushed prices for U.S. government debt down.

 INFLATION STIRRING